Jeffrey Cyphers Wright: Publishing - Cover Magazine and LiveMag!

 From 1986 until 2001 Wright published 80 issues of Cover Magazine, The Underground National, with the help of estimable artist and writer contributors including Timothy Greenfield-Sanders, Steve Mumford, Sue Scott, Judd Tully, and John Yau.
 The magazine covered a broad range of arts and culture, profiling many important artists in advance of their heyday.
 Among others, Wright and Cover editors covered Steve Buscemi, Penny Arcade, Chakaia Booker, Andrea Zittel, Dawoud Bey, Sarah McLachlan, The Cranberries, and artists such as Andres Serrano, Vik Muniz, Martha Diamond, and Doug and Mike Starn.
 The magazine's interviews with Paul Bowles, William Burroughs, and Rufino Tamayo are among their last.
 Cover is archived at Fales Library at New York University.

-Wright started Live Mag!
-Live Mag in 2007 in response to an invitation from Bob Holman to create an event at the Bowery Poetry Club.
+Wright started LiveMag!
+(Live Mag) in 2007 in response to an invitation from Bob Holman to create an event at the Bowery Poetry Club.
 Wright's idea was to unite poetry publication in multiple forms: performance, electronic, and print.
 The magazine is in print and online.
 It offers a curation of current poetry and visual art and hosts events regularly.